Do Not Require Default Constructors for Serializable Classes

 Note that the patch following the one linked is necessary to fully actually eliminate the requirement of Default Constructible for types used as entry method arguments, since generated code default-constructs objects to unpack-PUP into.

-#3 Updated by Phil Miller 11 months ago
+#3 Updated by Phil Miller about 1 year ago

 Moved to a constructor with a tag argument approach.
 We now do not require either of the default or move constructor.